djamespeabody/social-identity-lab-website/content/authors/Zoe_B/_index.md

 ---

 <h3>Research Interests</h3>
 My research interests include social identity and extremism in politics.
-I am interested in the political divide that we see in today's environment and how that affects social identity and social and political issues.
+I am interested in the political divide that we see in today's environment and how that affects social identity as well as social and political issues.
 I am also interested in stereotype threat and how that affects marginalized communities, like LGTBQ+.